OussMeb/BreathCT/README.md

 - folding penalties and hard rejection;
 - candidate-scale discretization;
 - lack of exact residual composition in the recent lightweight branches.
+- lack of a verified common label + CT/feature + surface objective in C10.

-## 11.4 High validation scores do not prove hidden-test superiority
+## 12.4 High validation scores do not prove hidden-test superiority

 A visible validation method may use: